 - 2012: Is awarded the Legion of Honour.

-- 2013: Is invited to give the Gifford lectures on Natural Theology in Edinburgh in February 2013.
+- 2013: Has given the Gifford lectures on Natural Theology in Edinburgh in February 2013.

 - 2013: Is awarded the Holberg Memorial Prize for 2013 (the closest equivalent of the Nobel Prize for humanities and social science).